For the Two Year Period

 The role of Divisions is to create a public voice for sections of society that have a history of exclusion from public affairs and an urgent need for a national political voice.
 They operate as a national voice within the movement, with an online connection and forum, and set policy in their area, organise campaigns and initiatives, and encourage people to stand as candidates.

-A Director is appointed to run each Division, reporting to the Steering Committee.
+A Director is appointed by the Convenor to run each Division, reporting to the Steering Committee.
 A Director may appoint Assistant Directors or create other roles as they see fit.

 Existing registered parties that participate in the movement may choose to be recognized as a Division.

 There is a $50 joining fee for parties.
 This is to ensure a formal and transparent process for participating parties.

 A Steering Committee oversees the development of the movement from July 2019 until December 2021.
 It will replaced by an elected National Executive.

 Registered parties that choose to join the movement are eligible for representation on the Steering Committee.